 All activities of the Frontera project support the overriding project goal of serving "as a national resource for providing predictable and sustained long-term leadership computing capabilities for science and engineering to push the frontiers of knowledge...".
 In the context of Frontera, we believe this means enabling computation-based scientific discovery, with a particular focus on "big science."
-At least 80% of the capacity of Frontera, or about 55 million node hours, will be made available for to scientists and engineers around the country using NSF's Petascale Computing Resource Allocation (PRAC) program.
+At least 80% of the capacity of Frontera, or about 55 million node hours, will be made available to scientists and engineers around the country.

 In general, proposers must show compelling science or engineering challenges that require multi-petascale computing resources, and they must be prepared to demonstrate that they can effectively exploit the multi-petascale computing capabilities offered by Frontera.
 Proposals from or including junior researchers are encouraged, as one of the goals of this solicitation is to build a community capable of using petascale computing.
 The Frontera team will offer consulting support and assistance to each project team that is granted access through this solicitation.

-Users may also request archive space on Ranch, the TACC archive system.
-Ranch is currently undergoing upgrades which will, among other things, dramatically increase the disk cache of the archive to approximately 30PB.
-The goal of this upgrade is to keep all archive data on disk that has been used in recent months, and to keep small files on disk for up to several years if occasionally being re-used.
-Behind the disk storage will be multiple tape libraries (with capacity scalable to an exabyte or more); one of the tape options will offer encryption and appropriate compliance to store controlled unclassified information (if CUI data is required, users should specify this in the allocation request).
+Archival Storage (Ranch) – Ranch is TACC’s tape archive storage system.
+Ranch recently underwent upgrades which, among other things, dramatically increased the disk cache of the archive to approximately 30PB.
+This enables all archive data that has been used in recent months to remain on disk, and to keep small files on disk for up to several years if occasionally being re-used.
+Behind the disk storage are multiple tape libraries with capacity scalable to an exabyte or more.
+One of the tape options will offer encryption and appropriate compliance to store controlled unclassified information.
+(If CUI data is required, users should specify this in the allocation request.)

 For questions about allocations, please submit a ticket via the TACC Ticket System, and select Other in the System/Resource dropdown menu.